REFINE-DP: Diffusion Policy Fine-tuning for Humanoid Loco-manipulation via Reinforcement Learning: Experiments

 \subsection{C-2 Efficiency Gains from Fine-tuning and Joint Optimization}

-\textbf{Joint optimization improves fine-tuning efficiency and motion quality.} Optimizing the low-level controller provides three benefits.
+\textbf{Joint optimization improves fine-tuning efficiency and motion quality.} Optimizing the loco-manipulation controller provides three benefits.
 First, optimizing the RL controller alone using pre-trained DP rollouts $D$ already improves the SR by $18\%$ on the long-horizon pick-and-place task.
-Second, the jointly optimized low-level policy $\pi'_{\rm {loco\_manip}}$ improves the training efficiency of DP fine-tuning, requiring approximately half as many iterations ($20$ instead of $40$) to achieve a $90\%$ SR compared to fine-tuning with the pre-trained low-level RL policy $\pi_{\rm {loco\_manip}}$.
+Second, the jointly optimized loco-manipulation policy $\pi'_{\rm {loco\_manip}}$ improves the training efficiency of DP fine-tuning, requiring approximately half as many iterations ($20$ instead of $40$) to achieve a $90\%$ SR compared to fine-tuning with the pre-trained RL-based loco-manipulation policy $\pi_{\rm {loco\_manip}}$.
 Third, joint optimization improves motion quality in addition to a consistently high SR, as shown in Fig.~\ref{fig:sr_table}.
 Specifically, we evaluate upper-body tracking performance using position and orientation errors, as well as motion smoothness using linear velocity, averaged across $100$ trials.
 Collectively, $\pi'_{\rm loco\_manip}$ achieves the lowest position error and reduces orientation error by up to $50\%$ compared to the pre-trained $\pi_{\rm {loco\_manip}}$, as shown in Fig.~\ref{fig:door_cotraining_vs_ft}.
-This strict lower tracking error coincides with an average of $15\%$ decrease in end-effector velocity, reflecting smoother manipulation.
-Meanwhile, fine-tuning the DP alone can degrade low-level tracking performance, as it adapts to poor tracking accuracy and learns to overcommand for task success.
+This strictly lower tracking error coincides with an average $15\%$ decrease in end-effector velocity, reflecting smoother manipulation.
+Meanwhile, fine-tuning the DP alone can degrade controller tracking performance, as the fine-tuned DP learns to issue excessive commands that reduce tracking accuracy, exert large forces, and produce jerky motion at unexpected contact changes.

-\textbf{Fine-tuning improves data efficiency. } We further evaluate the data efficiency of fine-tuning by measuring the SR as a function of the offline dataset size.
-Fig.~\ref{fig:scale_vs_ft} compares the data scaling behavior with and without fine-tuning on both the box-pick-and-place and door-opening tasks.
+\textbf{Fine-tuning improves data efficiency. } Fig.~\ref{fig:scale_vs_ft} compares the data scaling behavior with and without fine-tuning on both the box-pick-and-place and door-opening tasks.
 While the SR improves with more pre-training data, fine-tuning achieves higher performance with substantially fewer demonstrations.
 In particular, reaching a $90\%$ SR through pre-training alone requires approximately $1,000$ trajectories.
 In contrast, a DP pre-trained on only $50$ trajectories achieves up to $95\%$ SR after fine-tuning.
 These results demonstrate that fine-tuning significantly reduces the need for expensive pre-training data while yielding a higher final SR.